 Khrystyna Holynska is a Ph.D. student in the Research, Analysis, and Design stream at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
 Her research interests include foreign, defense, security policy, Ukraine, Russia, and Eastern Europe.

 Holynska has a Ph.D. in political science from Taras Shevchenko National University of Kyiv and an M.B.A.+M.B.A.I. (business and management in artificial intelligence and data analysis) from the Kyiv School of Economics (KSE).
 Prior to joining Pardee RAND, she headed the defense and security policy research startup KSE StratBase and was an assistant professor of public policy and governance at KSE.
-Holynska was also a strategic analyst at The Hague Centre for Strategic Studies, where she focused on Russia's coercive behavior, nonproliferation, the future of NATO, geodynamics, and Africa’s stability.
+Holynska was also a strategic analyst at The Hague Centre for Strategic Studies, where she focused on Russia's coercive behavior, nonproliferation, deterrence, the future of NATO, and geodynamics.

 Stephan De Spiegeleire, Karlijn Jans , Mischa Sibbel , Khrystyna Holynska & Deborah Lassche, "Implementing defence policy: a benchmark-“lite”," Defense & Security Analysis , 35(1), 2019

 Stephan De Spiegeleire, Khrystyna Holynska, Yar Batoh, Tim Sweijs , Reimagining Deterrence: Towards Strategic (Dis)Suasion Design , Hague Centre for Strategic Studies, 2020

 Yar Batoh and Khrystyna Holynska, "Assessing International Support of Ukraine Regardnig Crimea," UA: Ukraine Analytica , 1(23), 2021